A-Ahmed100216/LAMP_Stack_Implementation/Project6/Project6.md

-# Project 6 - Web solution with Wordpress
+# Project 6 - Web Solution with Wordpress

 ## Introduction
 Project 6 consists of 2 parts: